Banning Justice Center

 311 E. Ramsey Street, Banning, Ca. 92220

-The following departments are in the Banning Courthouse:
+The following departments are in the Banning Justice Center:

 All individuals seeking entrance to the facility must pass through security screening which includes a metal detector.
 The magnetometer located at the main entrance can accommodate a small wheelchair.
 Individuals with pacemakers or cochlear implants may request screening via a hand held wand from security screening personnel.

-Drinking fountains are located on the first floor outside Department B2, on the second floor outside the employee’s restrooms, and on the basement level outside the elevator.
-The fountains on the first and second floors are lowered, but not wheelchair accessible.
+Drinking fountains are located on the first floor outside Department B201, on the second floor between Department B303 and B304 and on the lower level outside the elevator.
+The fountains are wheelchair accessible.

 Smoke detectors and fire alarm systems are equipped with strobe lights.

-The Banning Courthouse is located in southeast Riverside County.
-The court’s Departments B1and B2 are located on the first and second floor of the building, and B3 is located on the lower level.
-All floors, including the basement or lower level, are accessible by elevator.
+The Banning Justice Center is located in southeast Riverside County and is a three level building that houses six courtrooms: Departments B101, B201, B301, B302, B303 and B304.
+Department B101 is located on the lower level of the building, Department B201 is located on the first floor and Departments B301, B302, B303 and B304 are located on the second floor.
+All floors, including the lower level are accessible by elevator.
 The doors to the courtrooms do not have door activation buttons, but all courtrooms are wheelchair accessible.
-All counsel tables are wheelchair accessible, as well as the jury boxes and witness stands in Departments B2 and B3.
-(The B1 jury box and witness stand are not.)
-Magnification devices to assist the visually challenged are available in each courtroom.
+All counsel tables are wheelchair accessible, as well as the jury boxes and witness stands.

 Assistive listening devices are available for hearing-disabled individuals.
-Individuals anticipating the need to use hearing assisted devices are requested to notify the ADA Coordinator’s Office by completing Judicial Council Form MC 410 and submitting it to the clerk’s office as far in advance of the court date as possible and in any event no less than five (5) court days prior to the hearing.
+Individuals anticipating the need to use hearing assisted devices are requested to notify the ADA Coordinator’s Office by completing Judicial Council Form MC 410 and submitting the form to the Court's Human Resource Department as far in advance of the court date as possible and in any event no less than five (5) court days prior to the hearing.

 If a printed transcript of a court hearing is required, please make arrangements to purchase one from the court reporter.

-Individuals in need of sign language interpreters may request assistance through the Interpreter Coordinator’s Office.
-Individuals may request Computer Assisted Real-Time Transcription or CART assistance through the ADA Coordinator’s Office by submitting Judicial Council Form MC 410 to the Clerk’s Office or directly to the ADA Coordinator in as far advance of the court date as possible and in any event no less than five (5) court days prior to the hearing.
-Generally, sign language interpreters and CART reporters are provided to facilitate a hearing-disabled individual's participation in court proceedings, but they may be permitted to accompany an individual at other times to facilitate communication in court matters.
+Individuals in need of sign language interpreters may request assistance through the Court's Human Resource Department.
+Individuals may request Computer Assisted Real-Time Transcription or CART assistance through the ADA Coordinator’s Office by submitting Judicial Council Form MC 410 to the ADA Coordinator in as far advance of the court date as possible and in any event no less than five (5) court days prior to the hearing.
+Generally, sign language interpreters and CART reporters are provided to facilitate a hearing disabled individual's participation in court proceedings, but they may be permitted to accompany an individual at other times to facilitate communication in court matters.

 Clerk’s Office Accommodations: